parcelmybox/pmb-portal/team-setup.md

 # 🚀 PMB Portal Setup & Team Kickoff Guide

-This guide helps you prepare your development environment and begin collaborative work on the **PMB Portal** project.
+This guide will help your team set up the development environment and begin designing the **PMB Portal** with scalability and mobile-readiness in mind.

 ---